by Dr Louise Santhanam, General Practitioner

 Breastfeeding can be protected by adhering to the WHO International Code of Marketing of Breastmilk Substitutes.
 To comply with The Code the Practice should not display or distribute free formula or promotional items and should only display non-commercial posters, pamphlets, pictures and photographs.
 In accordance with The Code gifts from companies manufacturing infant formula, feeding bottles and pacifiers/dummies should not be accepted1.

 The local Infant Feeding Lead may be able help develop a GP Practice Infant Feeding/Breastfeeding Policy.
 The Academy of Breastfeeding Medicine recommends that a breastfeeding policy should include protections for breastfeeding members of staff as well as patients1.

-Unicef Baby Friendly Initiative Children’s Centre Breastfeeding Policy This can be used as a guide for development of a policy for GP Surgeries.
+Unicef Baby Friendly Initiative: Sample Infant Feeding Policy- Children’s Centres This could be used as a guide for development of a policy for GP Surgeries.

 The following is an example of good practice from a GP Surgery with a Breastfeeding Policy (scroll down to the end of the page):

 - Academy of Breastfeeding Medicine: AMB Clinical Protocol #14: Breastfeeding-Friendly Physician’s Office: Optimizing Care for Infants and Children Revised 2013